Intro

 SWISS

-European flights offer buy on board choices like Bircher Muesli and Vegan Bulgur Salad, which can be pre ordered.
+European flights offer buy-on-board choices like Bircher Muesli and Vegan Bulgur Salad, which can be pre-ordered.

 CHINA AIRLINES

-Economy passengers can pre order dishes like Vegan Conchiglie Bolognese or Curry Steamed Rice with King Oyster Mushrooms.
+Economy passengers can pre-order dishes like Vegan Conchiglie Bolognese or Curry Steamed Rice with King Oyster Mushrooms.

 KOREAN AIR

-They source fresh produce from their own Jedong Ranch to create traditional Korean vegan dishes, including steamed barley rice with burdock and roasted shiitake mushrooms.
+Sources fresh produce from their own Jedong Ranch to create traditional Korean vegan dishes, including steamed barley rice with burdock and roasted shiitake mushrooms.

 Porter Airlines